 We also hold that faith-based justice work is more than obtaining and sharing information.
 It’s about transformation.
 In order to transform the world, we need to be transformed, and that's an ongoing process that we do together here at the Unitarian Universalist Church of Greeley.

-Whoever is doing social change work is encouraged to attend the Social Change Circle which is a monthly gathering to sustain your work and help you reflect on it theologically.
-Contact Minister Barry Bloom for more information.
+Whoever is doing social change work is encouraged to attend the Social Justice Ministry which is a monthly gathering to sustain your work and help you reflect on it theologically.
+Contact our minister Rev. Aaron Norris for more information.
 Join us to be transformed - and to integrate your spirituality with your work for justice.

 This practice tangibly connects us to something larger than ourselves, acknowledges our interdependence with each other, shifts our outlook to one of abundance rather than scarcity, strengthens ties with our neighbors, and shows our world that we are the church “of the loving heart, open mind and helping hands.”

-Social change issues that we have addressed in the past (not in any order) include:
+Social change issues that we have addressed in the past include: